anthonyharrison/sbom-manager/README.md

 ### Is my organisation impacted by vulnerability Z with component X?

-`python sbom.py -–module <xx>`
+This is simply addressed by looking for the component in the set of SBOMs.

+`sbom-manager -–module <module name>`

+This could also be filtered on a project basis.

+If the component is found then further analysis would be required to match the specific vulnerability with the version(s) of the component.

 ### Does my project use version X of component Y?

+This can be achieved by looking for the component and filtering on the version of the component.

-`python sbom.py –p <project name> -m <product name> | grep <version>`
+`sbom-manager –-project <project name> -–module <module name> | grep <version>`

 ### What version(s) of component Y is being used?

 To look across all projects

-`python sbom.py -m <product name>`
+`sbom-manager -–module <product name>`

 This can also be filtered on a project basis.

-`python sbom.py –p <project name> -m <product name>`
+`sbom-manager –-project <project name> -–module <module name>`

 ### What vulnerabilities exist within my product?
 And what needs to be fixed?

-This requires the use of an external vulnerability scanner which takes a spdx tag value file as input.
+This requires the use of an external vulnerability scanner which takes a spdx tag value SBOM file as input.
 The path to the vulnerability scanner is specified in a configuration file as well as any tool specific parameters to be specified (e.g. to filter on severity value).

-`python sbom.py –p <project name> --scan`
+`sbom-manager –-project <project name> --scan`

+This will report a set of vulnerabilities (if any) against each of the components defined within the SBOM file.

+Unfortunately, determining whether each of the reported vulnerabilities needs to be fixed is beyond the capability of this tool!

 ## Feedback and Contributions

 Bugs and feature requests can be made via GitHub Issues.
 Take care when providing output to make sure you are not disclosing security issues in other products.

-Pull requests are via git.

-## Security Issues

-Security issues with the tool itself can be reported using GitHub Issues.

-If in the course of using this tool you discover a security issue with someone else's code, please disclose responsibly to the appropriate party.